-Giordana Sport Bib Shorts, Short-Sleeve Jersey and Cycling Cap
+Reviewed: Giordana Sport Bib Shorts, Jersey, & Cap

 Low-tech/high-tech.
 There must be a name for this growing category of cycling clothing.
 Clothing that uses the latest materials, cuts, and joinery, but consciously tries to evoke earlier eras.
 This is the place we see the Giordana Sport cycling clothing slotting.
 The name comes from the tags that the company sewed onto the inside hem of the jersey when the company started, a common placement in those days.
 Back in 1979, the jersey fabric of choice was wool.
 They made spandex shorts, and were quickly moving to work with the then-new polyester and elastic fabrics as well as classic wool.
 Nowadays, Giordana is committed to moving forward, even with the classically-styled Sport line.